bobtodd/notes/pyglossary/conversion.md

 ## And Just for Kicks: Sanskrit

 Let's see if we can install some Sanskrit dictionaries.
-[This page](http://www.aupasana.com/stardict) lists some collections of bi-directional dictionaries which it would be useful to install.
+[This page](http://old.aupasana.com/stardict) lists some collections of bi-directional dictionaries which it would be useful to install.
+(Note that, according to the note at the bottom of [this page](http://aupasana.com/), the original pages have been archived.)

 ### Apte

-In particular, we can start with [Apte's *Practical Sanskrit-English Dictionary*](http://www.aupasana.com/file-cabinet/apte-bi.tar.gz) (or the [local file](./data/apte-bi.tar.gz)), which happens to have been modified into a bi-directional Sanskrit-English, English-Sanskrit dictionary whose output is in the Devanāgarī script).
+In particular, we can start with [Apte's *Practical Sanskrit-English Dictionary*](http://old.aupasana.com/file-cabinet/apte-bi.tar.gz) (or the [local file](./data/apte-bi.tar.gz)), which happens to have been modified into a bi-directional Sanskrit-English, English-Sanskrit dictionary whose output is in the Devanāgarī script).
 A similar process as that given above seems to work:

 ```
 > pyenv activate glossary